bonitasoft/bonita-doc/md/connector-archetype.md

 #### The model

-The model should match the API response structure, else some custom convertors will be required.
+The model should match the API response structure, else some custom convertors are required.
 Here is an example of an API call and the response:
 ```
 GET /api/people/?search=yoda